saigontrade88/federated-learning-lib/quickstart_RC.md

 ```
 This command performs two tasks:

-1) It specifies the machine learning model to be trained, in this case, a Keras CNN classifier.
+1) It specifies the machine learning model to be trained, in this case, the Keras CNN classifier.

 2) It generates the configuration files necessary to train a `keras` model via fusion algorithm iter_avg, assuming `<num_parties>` parties join the federated learning training.
 You must also specify the dataset name via `-d` and the party data path via `-p`.